MuKnIO/avoum-cardano-feasibility-study/study.md

 <a name="UTXO-Model-vs-Account/Balance-Model"></a>
 ### UTXO Model vs Account/Balance Model

-Nervos, like the first blockchain, Bitcoin, represents available assets as UTXO, which stands for Unspent Transaction Outputs: each transaction may take as inputs some UTXOs of previous transactions (which are therefrom spent and no longer UTXOs) and itself produces UTXOs, thereby
+Cardano, like the first blockchain, Bitcoin, represents available assets as UTXO, which stands for Unspent Transaction Outputs: each transaction may take as inputs some UTXOs of previous transactions (which are therefrom spent and no longer UTXOs) and itself produces UTXOs, thereby